CAMP test

-The CAMP test (Christie–Atkins–Munch-Peterson) is a test to identify group B β-hemolytic streptococci (Streptococcus agalactiae) based on their formation of a substance (CAMP factor) that enlarges the area of hemolysis formed by the β-hemolysin elaborated from Staphylococcus aureus.
+The CAMP test (Christie–Atkins–Munch-Petersen) is a test to identify group B β-hemolytic streptococci (Streptococcus agalactiae) based on their formation of a substance, CAMP factor, that enlarges the area of hemolysis formed by the β-hemolysin elaborated from Staphylococcus aureus.

 CAMP factor

 Although the test is usually used to identify group B streptococcus, there is some evidence that the CAMP factor gene is present in several groups of streptococci, including group A.

+CAMP factor is a phospholipase produced by Group B Streptococci (Streptococcus agalactiae) that enhances hemolysis of Staphylococcus aureus.

 A similar factor has been identified in Bartonella henselae.

 Uses

 The CAMP test can be used to identify Streptococcus agalactiae.
 Though not strongly beta-hemolytic on its own, group B strep presents with wedge-shaped colonies in the presence of Staphylococcus aureus.

 It can also be used to identify Listeria monocytogenes which produces a positive CAMP reaction.